 Are you looking forward to your spring garden blooming?
 There’s still so much to do to get your winter garden prepped for a healthy spring growing season and today I’m sharing a list of Pacific Northwest gardening tips and to-dos for February.

 The month of February can be quite challenging for gardeners.
-This tends to be the month where we see some snow, some years even more than a little.
+First of all, this region is known for the constant rain.
+Not only that but we usually see some snow.
+Some years we even see more than just a little.

 What to Order in February

 If you didn’t do so last month, order perennials like fruit trees and shrubs which should be planted as soon as they arrive, while still dormant.
 Bare-root trees and shrubs have an easier time adjusting to the native soil in your garden than potted ones.

 Buy your garden seeds in February quickly if you haven’t already placed a seed order.
 Know your last frost date and look at the start dates on the back of the seed packets to make sure you still have time to sow the seeds.

 Plant Early-Blooming Flowers